What is Cloud Computing: Why It's a Game Changer in 2025

 Types of Cloud Computing

-Cloud computing is divided into three main types, each offering different levels of control, flexibility, and management:
+Cloud computing solutions are categorized into three primary types, each offering distinct levels of control, flexibility, and management.
+Below is a breakdown of these types, followed by a chart for clarity:

 1. Infrastructure as a Service (IaaS)